 Ham steak can be filled with a bunch of preservatives and unknown spices.
 Choose your ham steak carefully if you are strictly AIP.
 In fact, I would use raw ham bones plus the excess meat only if in the AIP elimination period, just to be safe.

 Costco sells a nitrate-free ham that’s cured with celery salt and has all spices listed on it.
 You can find it near the deli meats.
 The best part?
-It was quite reasonable priced too!
+It was quite reasonably priced too!
 Score!

 Also if you choose to use ham steak, add salt sparingly until the ham is added at the end.
-Still salt as you go, but use smaller amounts.
+Still, salt as you go, but use smaller amounts.
 Ham steak will be quite sweet and salty compared to the raw pork on the ham bone.
 Salt with caution, my friends until the end!

 AIP Creamy Ham and Parsnip Soup

 This is ham and “potato” soup AIP style!
 Enjoy this dairy and gluten free soup today, and you’ll be completely satisfied by this hearty, filling soup.